 If you’re applying for certification for the first time, you have to write the exam and meet the following eligibility requirements:

-- You must be a registered nurse with current registration or licence in Canada.
+- You must be a registered nurse, nurse practitioner, licensed/registered practical nurse or registered psychiatric nurses with current registration or licence in Canada.

 - You need to meet the experience and/or education requirements (see below).